SolomonDefi/evidence-uploader/backend/README.md

 # Evidence Uploader Backend

-A Flask (Python) app for uploading dispute evidence links to the blockchain.
+A FastAPI (Python) app for uploading dispute evidence files to the blockchain.
 Files may be provided via external link, or uploaded directly to the hosted [backend](../backend/README.md).
 Metamask is used for executing the transaction.

 A [URL Shortener](https://github.com/solomondefi/link-shortener) is used to shorten links to reduce blockchain gas fees.